 - Multilayer Flasks.
 These have multiple layers or chambers that allow for the growth of more cells in less space.
 They’re ideal for large-scale cell production, like for medical research.

 - Roller Bottles.
-These are cylindrical flasks rotated slowly to keep cells bathed in liquid.
+These are cylindrical flasks rotated slowly to keep cells bathed in fluid.
 They’re used for cells that require constant movement, such as certain types of skin cells.

 - Bioreactor Flasks.
 These are advanced cell flasks with built-in systems to control temperature, oxygen, and pH.
 They’re used for high-tech experiments, like growing stem cells.